replicatedhq/help-center/content/docs/audit-log/exposing-events/viewer.md

 ### API Tokens

-Create and Manage Enterprise API tokens using the "API Tokens" section.
+Create and Manage Enterprise Audit Log Retrieval API tokens using the "API Tokens" section.

-For a guide on using API Tokens, see [Using The Enterprise API](/docs/audit-log/exposing-events/enterprise-api)
+For a guide on using API Tokens, see [Using the Enterprise Audit Log Retrieval API](/docs/audit-log/exposing-events/enterprise-api)